friendsofhoneywood.co.uk

 Honeywood Museum's post code is SM5 3NX if you intend using Sat Nav.

-Honeywood is adjacent to the A232 in Carshalton, between Sutton and Croydon.
+Honeywood is adjacent to the A232 in Carshalton, overlooking the ponds, between Sutton and Croydon.
 There is limited on-street parking in the immediate area around Honeywood, including a bay for Blue Badge holders in Honeywood Walk.
 There is no parking in Honeywood Walk between 10:00 and 11:00 Monday to Friday.
 There are two public Car Parks adjacent to Carshalton High Street.

 Hotels